Wabi Sabi: 8 Japanese Secrets for Living Perfectly Imperfect Life

 Centuries-old traditions and customs govern Japan up to this day.
 No one really speaks about them.
 No gatherings or group studies are conducted to dissect this ancient wisdom.
 Moreover, no one even questions its practicality and acceptance in today’s world.
 The Japanese live it.

-Thus, it hardly comes as a surprise that the majority of the Japanese have difficulties in explaining what the wabi sabi way, or simply an idea of living perfectly imperfect life, means.
+Thus, it hardly comes as a surprise that the majority of the Japanese have difficulties in explaining what the wabi sabi way, or simply an idea of living a perfectly imperfect life, means.
 Everybody has her or his own view on this subject.
-For some, the wabi sabi living is surrendering to inevitable passage of time.
-It’s an acceptance of things as they are without stressing out and trying to freeze the time.
+For some, the wabi sabi living is surrendering to the inevitable passage of time.
+It’s an acceptance of things as they are without stressing out and trying to freeze time.

-Others find beauty in every thing, whether it’s new and flawless or old and cracked.
+Others find beauty in everything, whether it’s new and flawless or old and cracked.
 The fleeing beauty of wabi sabi and perfectly imperfect life doesn’t escape them.
 Just like wine gets better with time, a person gains wisdom with years.
 A tool or object gets a lot to be used for, and therefore becomes essential in one particular house or organization.

 Different Stages of the Wabi Sabi Perfectly Imperfect Living

 Plump, fresh grapes look refreshing and pleasing to the eye.
 The berries have a sweet taste and smell at that point of their life.
-Yet the fruits gain different qualities as they mature and serve different purpose.
+Yet the fruits gain different qualities as they mature and serve different purposes.
 You don’t dismiss raisins or grape oil because they don’t look as perfect as the fresh grapes.

 Yet the Japanese secret for the perfectly imperfect life applies that the wabi sabi beauty never flees that person who is willing to accept the natural laws of life.
 In Japan, this perfectly imperfect life is not just a concept, it’s a wisdom passed down from generation to generation.